maxgmr/rust-maintenance-docs/updating-rustc.md

 Instead of opening a merge proposal, you must share your patch directly underneath the bug report.

 On Launchpad, click "Add attachment or patch" underneath the bug report description and add your `debdiff` as an attachment, ticking the box labelled "This attachment contains a solution (patch) for this bug".
-As for the comment field itself, all the regular sponsorship request standards apply — include links to the passing autopkgtests, the PPA build, and the updated Git branch itself.
+As for the comment field itself, all the [regular sponsorship request standards](#sharing-the-right-info) apply — include links to the passing autopkgtests, the PPA build, the Lintian results, and the updated Git branch itself.

 After that, subscribe `ubuntu-sponsors` to the bug and await review and upload!